weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 guess, but darn it all, she is my country.
 My folks helped make her what she is even if they were slaves."

 Aunt Susan beamed on him.
-"Your great-grandfather <span id="calibre_link-272" page-number="208" page-name="Page:There Is Confusion.djvu/214" page-index="214"
-page-quality="3" title="Page:There_Is_Confusion.djvu/214"></span>fought
-in the Revolution, Peter, and two of your uncles, my brothers, were in the Civil War.
+"Your great-grandfather fought in the Revolution, Peter, and two of your uncles, my brothers, were in the Civil War.
 If you enlist you'll only be following their example."